LadyAelita/5e-n1300/en_US/Pages/Rules/Feats.md

 • When you are hidden from a creature and miss it with a ranged weapon attack, making the attack doesn't reveal your position.
 • Dim light doesn’t impose disadvantage on your Wisdom (Perception) checks relying on sight.

-### Spell Sniper

-*Prerequisite: The ability to cast at least one spell* *You have learned techniques to enhance your attacks with certain kinds of spells, gaining the following benefits:*
-• When you cast a spell that requires you to make an attack roll, the spell’s range is doubled.
-• Your ranged spell attacks ignore half cover and three-quarters cover.
-• You learn one cantrip that requires an attack roll.
-Choose the cantrip from the bard, cleric, druid, sorcerer, warlock, or wizard spell list.
-Your spellcasting ability for this cantrip depends on the spell list you chose from: Charisma for bard, sorcerer, or warlock; Wisdom for cleric or druid; or Intelligence for wizard.

 ### Tavern Brawler

 *Accustomed to rough-and-tumble fighting using whatever weapons happen to be at hand, you gain the following benefits:*